luqmansen/receipt-ocr-money-manager/README.md

 - Import your Willys receipt (pdf) or Lidl (image - make sure to import in highest quality)
 - Output in `xls` format and you can import it to money manager via backup feature
-- Support multiple receipt at once, so it only generate single xls
+- Support multiple receipt at once, so it only generates single xls
+- Runs purely on your browser, no data is sent to any server